Sreepurvaja/LINKEDIN-/README.md

   connections, and other essential functionalities of the LinkedIn app backend.Leveraging the scalability and efficiency of MySQL, the backend seamlessly manages user data, providing a robust foundation for the LinkedIn app to scale with growing user interactions and networking activities.

+## INSTALLATION

+# INSTALL JAVA
+- __Download Java:__
+  Visit the official Oracle website or AdoptOpenJDK (an open-source distribution of the JDK).
+  Download the latest version of the Java Development Kit (JDK).

+- __Run the Installer:__
+Execute the downloaded installer.
+Follow the on-screen instructions to complete the installation.

+- __Set Environment Variables (Optional but Recommended):__
+  After installation, you may need to set the 'JAVA_HOME' environment variable.
+  Add the 'bin' directory of the JDK to the system's 'PATH' variable.